 You don’t have to be a history buff to enjoy a great tale of time’s past.
 The Alabama Gulf Coast is steeped in history and lore.
-History in Gulf Shores, Orange Beach and the surrounding areas boasts wartime forts, antebellum homes, trains, historic hospitals and so much more.
+Gulf Shores History boasts wartime forts, antebellum homes, trains, historic hospitals and so much more.

 Military History in Gulf Shores, Alabama

 The beachside cities of Gulf Shores and Orange Beach were not always a haven for vacationers.
 In fact, just a few hundred years ago, you could hear the thundering sound of cannon fire as soldiers defended Mobile Bay at Fort Morgan.
 Located on the Fort Morgan Peninsula, just outside of Gulf Shores, AL, historic Fort Morgan is a masonry fort built between 1819 and 1834.
 The fort and its soldiers guarded the mouth of Mobile Bay.
 The fort saw the majority of its action during the Civil War and the Battle of Mobile Bay in 1864.
 It’s also the site of Admiral David Farragut’s historic declaration, “Damn the torpedoes.
 Full speed ahead!”

 Fort Morgan routinely hosts guided tours, some with guides dressed in period clothing.
 An onsite museum displays the evolution of the U.S. Army through various time periods, as well.
 The fort is a great place to spend the day, and if you love to snap great photos, you won’t be disappointed!
 When you want to explore Gulf Shores History, Fort Morgan may very well be the most popular spot to do so!